persistenceOne/networks/core-1/upgrades/v3/guide.md

 Now cosmovisor will automatically catch the upgrade info and will continue with the v3 upgrade/

 ## Manual Option
-1. Wait for Osmosis to reach the upgrade height (xxx)
+1. Wait for PersistenceCore to reach the upgrade height (xxx)
 2. Look for a panic message, followed by endless peer logs.
 Stop the daemon
 3. Run the following commands:
 ```